Photo Credit: YouTube

 6. The show may have ended, but the franchise definitely didn't.

-A year later, Night of Dark Shadows, featuring members of the Dark Shadows cast, reached theaters, and it used Collinwood as the base of operations, but this time it was a ghost story with new characters (played by the series’ David Selby and Kate Jackson) moving in.
-Shortly thereafter Selby is possessed by evil spirits tied to the witch Angelique (Parker reprising her role from the show).
-There was an intent to continue the series as an anthology of sorts with Collinwood remaining the only regular aspect, but those plans ultimately fell apart.
+Night of Dark Shadows, which featured the cast of Dark Shadows, reached theaters in 1971.
+It used Collinwood as the base of operations, but this time it was a ghost story with new characters (played by the series’ actors David Selby and Kate Jackson) moving in.
+Shortly thereafter, Selby’s character is possessed by evil spirits tied to the witch Angelique (Parker reprising her role from the show).
+There was an intent to continue the series of films as an anthology of sorts with Collinwood remaining the only regular aspect, but those plans ultimately fell apart.

-There may be a new wave of vampire TV shows on the way — Rice's The Vampire Chronicles, Let the Right One In, and The Lost Boys among them — but, seriously, how could they possibly compare to the thrill of having Barnabas and the Collins clan entering our homes five days a week?
+There may be a new wave of vampire TV shows on the way but, seriously, how could they possibly compare to the thrill of having Barnabas and the Collins clan entering our homes five days a week?
 Easy answer: They can't.